-- SIGMA requests the predefined prompt sequence for the Perkin-Elmer SIGMA 10 terminal. - pname is a 1- to 8-character alphanumeric prompt sequence name.
-This parameter corresponds to that specified for the PRMTDEV macro. - com req is zero to eight ASCII characters defining the prompt sequence for a command request. - task exec is zero to eight ASCII characters defining the prompt sequence for task or CSS execution. - task read is zero to eight ASCII characters defining the prompt sequence for a task read. - build-read is zero to eight ASCII characters defining the prompt sequence for a build read. - STANDARD redefines the standard prompt sequence, which is as follows: - Command read (,FFFFFF) - Task/CSS executing (-,FFFFFF) - task read (>,FFFFFF) - Build read (B>,FFFFFF)
+- pname is a 1- to 8-character alphanumeric prompt sequence name.
+This parameter corresponds to that specified for the PRMTDEV macro. - com req is zero to eight ASCII characters defining the prompt sequence for a command request. - task exec is zero to eight ASCII characters defining the prompt sequence for task or CSS execution. - task read is zero to eight ASCII characters defining the prompt sequence for a task read. - build-read is zero to eight ASCII characters defining the prompt sequence for a build read. - STANDARD redefines the standard prompt sequence, which is as follows: - Command read (\,FFFFFF) - Task/CSS executing (-,FFFFFF) - task read (>,FFFFFF) - Build read (B>,FFFFFF)